Skip to main content

 Standard recovery pattern:

-2. After 3 consecutive failures across ~30s, surface to the user / on-call
+2. After three consecutive failures across about 30 seconds, surface the error to the user or on-call.

-3. Check ION’s status page if available, or contact support if persistent
+3. Check ION’s status page if available, or contact support if the error persists.

 GraphQL errors[] shape

-Inside the GraphQL response body (HTTP 200), the errors array is the source of truth:
+Inside the GraphQL response body, an HTTP 200, the errors array is the source of truth:

 {